osequi/react-best-practices/the-facebook-stack.md

 As a last step adhere to the complete Facebook stack with Relay.

 Better follow the creators.
-Reinventing the wheel is always costly and painful.
+Reinventing the wheel is always fun but in the same time costly and painful.

 ## Footnotes
 [^1]: [We're gonna program like it's 1999](http://metamn.io/react/were-gonna-program-like-its-1999/)